SqanLive/Sorting-Tool/README.md

 czworka.java Uploaded final version.

 ## General info
 Program parses arguments from command line.
 Usable arguments are:
--dataType - long(numbers), line(Sting lines) or word(string).
+-dataType - long(numbers), line(String lines) or word(string).
 -sortingType - natural(from smallest value to biggest) and byCount(sorting by number of repetitions).
 Uses maps, lists, streams.

 Default dataType is long, sortingType is natural.